 Organizing.
 I have been writing for over 30 years.
 I have developed my writing skills one decade after another.
-All the methods you’ve read about here I have designed my novel-writing methods based on the skills and talents I know to be mine.
-Thoughts and images, memories, they all fly through me like they do for everyone; I have just learned how to organize and articulate them.
+I have designed my novel-writing methods based on the skills and talents I know to be mine.
+Two of my greatest skills are organization and observation, I use them constantly in my writing.

 Editing.
 The more I write, the more fluid I become…and less invested in every beautiful sentence.
 If it doesn’t move the plot, it doesn’t belong in the book.
 Much like a photographer, painter, or other artist, for every sentence I write, I throw away hundreds.

 Readers.
 Through the years of blogging here on WordPress, I have met hundreds of fantastic people; and a variety that can happen nowhere else but on the internet.
 I have had hundreds of thousands of viewers and comments, and have learned a lot from some very special people.

 Thank you for your interest and support.
 You can do me a favor by sharing my books with your friends and loved ones.
 Write a comment here, or a review on Amazon or Goodreads; buy the book and read it, give it to someone you know, or simply tell your friends about it.
 By spreading the word for me, I can spend more time writing the next novel.
 And the one after that.

 If you have additional questions, please feel free to email me (see “Contact” tab).
 Below are a few comments I received on Golden Gate Graveyard.